Former Bonyad Mostazafan exec’s network of “do-gooders” includes embezzlers and sex traffickers

 8. Andisheh Nab Research, Political and Cultural Institute

 This is an IRGC entity.
-Mohsen Rafiqdoust was an early trustee of Andisheh Nab along with other IRGC officers, including Mohsen Rezaei, Hossein Salami (current IRGC commander in chief), Gholamali Rashid (Khatam HQ), Ali Shamkhani (IRGC Navy), Hossein Alaei (IRGC Navy, Aseman Air CEO, possible 2021 presidential candidate), Mohsen Rashid (IRGC), Bahador Aminian (envoy to Afghanistan), Mohammad Doroudian (IRGC), Ahmad Gholampour (IRGC commander, Imam Hossein University), Seyyedd Ali Hosseini Tash (IRGC commander, nuclear negotiator), Gholam Reza Mehrabi (IRGC, General Staff of the Armed Forces intelligence deputy), and Ebrahim Haji Mohammadzadeh (an IRGC co-founder).
+Mohsen Rafiqdoust was an early trustee of Andisheh Nab along with other IRGC officers, including Mohsen Rezaei, Hossein Salami (current IRGC commander in chief), Gholamali Rashid (Khatam HQ), Ali Shamkhani (IRGC Navy), Hossein Alaei (IRGC Navy, Aseman Air CEO), Mohsen Rashid (IRGC), Bahador Aminian (envoy to Afghanistan), Mohammad Doroudian (IRGC), Ahmad Gholampour (IRGC commander, Imam Hossein University), Seyyedd Ali Hosseini Tash (IRGC commander, nuclear negotiator), Gholam Reza Mehrabi (IRGC, General Staff of the Armed Forces intelligence deputy), and Ebrahim Haji Mohammadzadeh (an IRGC co-founder).